Fort Necessity, Pennsylvania – Defending Against the French

 Battle of Fort Necessity, Pennsylvania

 Washington engaged with the French along the Ohio River again when he returned under General Edward Braddock’s command the following year.
-Braddock’s forces were part of a larger British plan to simultaneously attack multiple French forts throughout North America.
+Braddock’s forces were part of a larger British plan to attack multiple French forts simultaneously across North America.
 Braddock’s troops tried to move quickly through the mountains to attack Fort Duquesne using the road Washington had built earlier, but the roadbed was too narrow for the heavy armament and the roughly 2,400 men.
 To increase his speed, Braddock made the fatal mistake of splitting up his troops.

 As Braddock and the first of his troops approached Fort Duquesne, the French and allied Indians attacked.
 Braddock and more than half of the 1,200 British men with him died.
 The remaining soldiers retreated, and British troops buried the general near Fort Necessity, concealing the grave within the roadbed by marching over it to prevent the desecration of the general’s body.
 Braddock’s final resting place lay hidden until 1804, when workmen discovered a body reported to be the general’s.
 A monument constructed in 1913 marks the site over the re-interred bones of General Braddock.